 Ohio Advanced Energy Economy (OAEE)

-Ohio Advanced Energy Economy seeks to drive the development of advanced energy to boost the state’s economy and competitiveness.
-AEE Ohio works to establish private and public partnerships, identify market growth opportunities, remove policy barriers while encouraging market driven policies and serve as the convener and voice for companies innovating in the advanced energy sector.
-Our growing network of 75+ members is committed to addressing the challenges and finding the solutions necessary to foster innovation and accelerate the new energy economy.
+In Ohio, AEE operates as Ohio Advanced Energy Economy.
+OAEE seeks to drive the development of advanced energy to boost the state’s economy and competitiveness.
+OAEE works to establish private and public partnerships, identify market growth opportunities, remove policy barriers while encouraging market driven policies and serve as the convener and voice for companies innovating in the advanced energy sector.

 Renewable Energy Alaska Project (REAP)